charanjotkaur088-eng/Induction-programme-/README.md

 - Dr. Arvind Dhingra on student development via STEP & TAC

 - Dr. Arashdeep Singh on “Food: A Pivotal Role in Student’s Overall Wellness".
 English & Maths Proficiency Tests were conducted for all streams to assess foundational skills.
 Buddy4Study team guided students on scholarship opportunities for 1st year.
 Together, we continue shaping a journey of purpose, learning, and well-being!
-- # Day 3 (2 August 2025)
+- #🎉Day 3 (2 August 2025)
-- ## A day full of inspiration, interaction, and introspection for our CSE & IT freshers!
+- ##✨ A day full of inspiration, interaction, and introspection for our CSE & IT freshers!

 - Dr. Jaswinder Singh (renowned for JaswinS Lab on Wheels) brought Physics & Maths to life through fun, simplified experiments and demonstrations.